“Soup”er Cookbook Recipes

 We Need Your Recipes!

 Have you shared a delicious soup at one of our Souper Celebrations?
+Or do you have a delicious dish that is the talk of local pot lucks and get togethers?
 Many folks have been asking for the recipes behind those amazing flavors — and we’re answering the call!

-If you donated a soup at a recent Souper Celebration, we would love for you to share your recipe!
-Please send your soup recipe to us so we can include it in the cookbook and help keep the "souper" spirit going strong.
+If you’ve participated in a Souper Celebration or have a recipe you’d love to share, we invite you to be part of this project!
+Please send your recipe to us so we can keep the "souper" spirit going strong.
 Thank you for being part of this wonderful tradition and for helping us create something delicious for everyone to enjoy!

-Please provide your recipe below or email it to ffcplflorida@gmail.com.
-Or drop off the written recipes to the Eastpoint or Carrabelle branches.
+Please enter your recipe below, email it to ffcplflorida@gmail.com, or drop off a written copy to the Eastpoint or Carrabelle branches.

 The Souper Celebrations continue a legacy started by Jackie Gay back in 1998.
 In 1998, Jackie Gay, who was an avid supporter of the library, entered her delicious gumbo into the Newman's Own and Good Housekeeping Recipe Contest.
 She won and was presented a check by Paul Newman for $50,000.
 She donated the proceeds to building the Carrabelle library.
 Today community volunteers honor Jackie Gay and continue her tradition by providing their own gumbos, soups, and chili to raise funds in support of the Franklin County libraries.